Call for Applications:

 - A stipend of $1000.

 The time commitment is expected to be around 10-15 hours/week.
-The cohort size is expected to be five students.
+The cohort size is expected to be five to eight students.

 - Desire to explore digital approaches to research and teaching through workshops, reading, and discussion.

 - Desire and ability to contribute to a supportive, interdisciplinary summer learning community.

 - Commitment to building an independent digital project related to your research or pedagogy.

 - Resident in the Ithaca area during the program dates of June 3 – July 12.